pymupdf/PyMuPDF/README.md

 See the [Wiki](https://github.com/rk700/PyMuPDF/wiki) for more information, [news](https://github.com/rk700/PyMuPDF/wiki/Change-and-News-Log), release notes and usage recipies.

 # Installation

-If you had not previously installed MuPDF, you must first do this (however, see the **MS Windows** section further down).
+For all Windows versions and the major Mac OS and Linux versions we now offer wheel-based installation options.
+Please check the download section of PyPI or [this repository](https://github.com/JorjMcKie/PyMuPDF-wheels).

+If you - for whatever reason - need to generate PyMuPDF, you must download and generate MuPDF.
 This process very much depends on your system.
 For most platforms, the MuPDF source contains prepared procedures on how to achieve this.

-If you decide to generate MuPDF from sources (definitely the safest and cleanest way for all platforms except MS Windows), be sure to download the official release from [here](https://mupdf.com/downloads).
-Although MuPDF also has a GitHub repo, this contains their current **development source**, which usually is incompatible with this PyMuPDF.
+Be sure to download the official release from [here](https://mupdf.com/downloads).
+Although MuPDF also has a GitHub repo, this contains their current **development source**, which more often than not is incompatible with this PyMuPDF.

 Once this is done, adjust directories in ``setup.py`` and the rest should be as easy as running ``python setup.py install``.